vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_mealie.md

 {% endraw %}
 ```

-I use the `tap_action`, when I click on the card I navigate direct to the Mealie integration iframe.
+I use the `tap_action` also here, when you click on the card you navigate direct to the Mealie integration iframe.

 ---
 ### Meal planning for this week as a list